Become a Member Donate Login

 Color & Abstraction in Painting [9]

 Expand technical and critical skills and learn to develop new ideas and imagery.
-The class will focus on contemporary art in the VMFA's galleries as points of interest and inspiration.
 In the studio, students will work from a variety of subjects, focusing on color and abstraction.
-Critiques and discussions of contemporary painting will be included.
+Critiques and discussions about contemporary painting will also be included.
 Prerequisites: basic drawing and painting skills.

 Instructor: Sally Bowring